-El Mercado Janabiya
+El Mercado Mall

 El Mercado Mall is a neighbourhood retail centre designed to provide a mix of casual dining restaurants, cafés, shopping, and services supported by an anchor supermarket.
-Strong foot-traffic has been maintained through active marketing, social media and regular events.

 The facility has a covered car park area at ground level.
 The majority of the shops are on an elevated, landscaped open air platform cooled with shading and water features.